Maryland has an established medical marijuana program, although recreational cannabis is not yet legal.

 What Are the Rules Relating to Caregivers?

 You can appoint a caregiver, and they apply via the Commission’s Caregiver Registry.
 You can only nominate someone aged 21+, and they are allowed to provide care for a maximum of five patients.
-Caregivers must register with the MMCC and purchase ID cards from the Commission before they can buy cannabis from any dispensary.
+Caregivers must register with the MMCC and purchase ID cards from the Commission before buying cannabis from any dispensary.
 A caregiver’s registration is valid for two years.

 Can Minors Apply for an MMJ Card?